Options for the Bachelor of Science, Physics

 Provides an in-depth concentration for students who want to learn about physics in detail.
 Two concentrations are offered and both include material about modern concepts and trends in the field.

 - Option B: Biophysics: A truly interdisciplinary option spanning Physics, Chemistry, Biochemistry and Biology.
 Beneficial to students who are interested in broad issues and links between disciplines in science, and provides the background for further work in any science field or medicine.
 Students can work in conservation or the environment, for pharmaceutical companies, or in hospitals: medical physics or imaging (although further specialization is advisable).
-View suggested curriculum.
+View suggested sequence of courses.

 An excellent choice for students interested in research and graduate studies since a research project is required for graduation.
 Normally, students apply for entry into the honours program after starting in the specialization.
 The program requires a high academic standing to enter and remain in.